MysterieDev/typemill-ultimate-cookiebanner/README.md

 # Your Cookiebanner Solution for the Typemill CMS

+Welcome to the ultimate-cookiebanner Plugin.
+The one stop for a user-respecting Cookie-Banner Listing!

-With this Plugin, you get a markdown based solution for a up to date cookiebanner integrated into the typemill CMS System.
+With this Plugin, you get a markdown based solution for a up to date cookiebanner integrated into the typemill CM-System.

 You can whitelist certain pages to not require consent in order to view them with query parameters.
-You can also control the version of the cookiebanner, the user will see.
+You can also control the version of the cookiebanner, to redisplay the latest cookie settings.

 The Banner is based on PHP and SolidJS.
 SolidJS is a blazing fast solution for little reactive Applications.
-That way, the user does not experience any content shift.
+It's blazing fast and suits this usecase well.

 Questions?
+Problems?
 Feel free to open an Issue!

-**DISCLAIMER:** As the author of the plugin, i tried to be considerate about the regulations and laws regarding data privacy.
-Even though, this banner is definitely suitable for the current standard, there is **NO** legal warranty, neither technical, nor regarding the law, for the implementation of the Plugin on your typemill installation!
+**DISCLAIMER:** there is **NO** legal warranty, neither technical, nor regarding the law, for the implementation of the Plugin on your typemill installation!

 ## Support

 Do you want to support the plugin and the ongoing development of it?
-The best way is with a donation towards the maintenance.
+The best way is with a donation towards the maintenance of this plugin.
 [Here is the link to my Ko-Fi site](https://ko-fi.com/slezakit/?hidefeed=true&widget=true&embed=true).

-Welcome to the ultimate-cookiebanner Plugin.
-The one stop for a user-respecting Cookie-Banner Listing!

 ## Installation